Calculating Value at Risk (VaR): VaR Methods

-This approach is generally utilized if it is believed that the daily returns during the look back period have followed normal market conditions.
 The SMA approach places equal importance to all returns in the series whereas the EWMA approach places greater emphasis on returns of more recent duration.

-The method starts by calculating the standard deviation and correlation for the risk factor and then uses these values to calculate the standard deviations and correlation for the changes in the value of the individual securities that contribute to the position.
+The method starts by calculating the standard deviation and correlation and then uses these values to calculate the standard deviations and correlation for the changes in the value of the individual securities that contribute to the position.
 If price, variance and correlation data is available for individual securities then this information is used directly.
 The values are then used to calculate the standard deviation of the portfolio by matrix multiplication.

 Value at Risk (VaR) for a specific confidence interval is then calculated by multiplying the standard deviation by the appropriate normal distribution factor.